Small Even Covers, Locally Decodable Codes and Restricted Subgraphs of Edge-Colored Kikuchi Graphs

-A set $S$ of edges in a hypergraph $\mathcal{H}$ is an \emph{even cover} if Equivalently, $S$ is an even cover if $\sum_{E \in S} v_E = \mathbf{0}$ over $\F_2$, where $v_E$ denotes the characteristic vector of $E$.
-In this work, we are interested in understanding the extremal trade-offs between the \emph{size} of a $k$-uniform hypergraph $H$ and \emph{girth}, i.e., the number of edges in the shortest even cover in it.
+Equivalently, $S$ is an even cover if $\sum_{E \in S} v_E = \mathbf{0}$ over $\F_2$, where $v_E$ denotes the characteristic vector of $E$.
+In this work, we are interested in understanding the extremal trade-offs between the \emph{size} of a $k$-uniform hypergraph $H$ and \emph{girth}, i.e., the number of hyperedges in the shortest even cover in it.

 \paragraph{Even Covers and Linear Dependencies} Even covers in $k$-uniform hypergraphs correspond to linearly dependent subsets of a system of $k$-sparse (i.e., each equation has exactly $k$ non-zero coefficients) linear equations over $\F_2$.
 To see why, let us associate a variable $x_v$ for each $v \in H$ and the $|E|$-sparse equation $\sum_{v \in E} x_v = b_E$ for $b_E \in \F_2$ with each edge $E$ in $H$.
 Then, observe that for any even covers $S$, the left hand sides of the equations corresponding to $E \in S$ add up to $0$ and are thus linearly dependent.
 Thus, size vs girth trade-offs for $k$-uniform hypergraphs correspond to the largest possible size $\ell$ of the minimum linear dependency in a system of linear equations with $m$ equations in $n$ variables.
 Such $k$-sparse linear equations arise naturally as the parity check equations for \emph{low-density parity check} error correcting codes.
 The size vs girth trade-offs for $k$-uniform hypergraphs thus correspond to rate vs distance trade-offs for such codes.